kosekidev/build-script/README.md

 Note : If only one command is defined in the configuration file, the command will run automatically.

-Another exemple for Tmux users (create a new window with the command):
+Another example for Tmux users (create a new window with the command):

 ```lua
 {